jboss-developer/jboss-eap-quickstarts/cdi-portable-extension/README.md

     15:07:13,338 INFO  [org.jboss.as.quickstart.cdi.extension.CreatureExtension] (MSC service thread 1-3) Setting up injection target for class org.jboss.as.quickstart.cdi.extension.model.Monster
     15:07:13,343 INFO  [org.jboss.as.quickstart.cdi.extension.CreatureExtension] (MSC service thread 1-3) Setting up injection target for class org.jboss.as.quickstart.cdi.extension.model.NonPlayerCharacter

-Run the Quickstart in JBoss Developer Studio or Eclipse
+Run the Quickstart in Red Hat JBoss Developer Studio or Eclipse
 -------------------------------------
 You can also start the server and deploy the quickstarts or run the Arquillian tests from Eclipse using JBoss tools.
 For more information, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_JBDS.md#use-jboss-developer-studio-or-eclipse-to-run-the-quickstarts)